benmvp/benmvp.com/_posts/2016-01-13-generators-as-iterators.md

 ## Coming up next...

 So we just looked at how we can use generator functions to easily create generator objects that are iterators.
 But that's only half the story!
 Generator objects not only can act as data producers (aka iterators), but they can also act as data consumers (aka observers).
 Up next, we'll continue our deep dive into generators, looking at how we can use them to _consume_ data.
 This is where the asynchronous magic really happens.
 I had initially planned to just do one big article on generators that covered both sides, but it's clearly too big for just one article.
+Even this article post could've been split into two.

 Until then...